Correlation Between Dow Jones and Champion Microelectronic

 Pair Corralation between Dow Jones and Champion Microelectronic

-Assuming the 90 days trading horizon Dow Jones Industrial is expected to generate 0.24 times more return on investment than Champion Microelectronic.
-However, Dow Jones Industrial is 4.16 times less risky than Champion Microelectronic.
-It trades about -0.04 of its potential returns per unit of risk.
-Champion Microelectronic Corp is currently generating about -0.06 per unit of risk.
-If you would invest 4,478,200 in Dow Jones Industrial on December 2, 2024 and sell it today you would lose (94,109) from holding Dow Jones Industrial or give up 2.1% of portfolio value over 90 days.
+Assuming the 90 days trading horizon Dow Jones Industrial is expected to under-perform the Champion Microelectronic.
+But the index apears to be less risky and, when comparing its historical volatility, Dow Jones Industrial is 2.9 times less risky than Champion Microelectronic.
+The index trades about -0.04 of its potential returns per unit of risk.
+The Champion Microelectronic Corp is currently generating about 0.02 of returns per unit of risk over similar time horizon.
+If you would invest 5,400 in Champion Microelectronic Corp on December 30, 2024 and sell it today you would earn a total of 80.00 from holding Champion Microelectronic Corp or generate 1.48% return on investment over 90 days.

 Time Period3 Months [change]